 I like to look at link building as if Google didn’t exist.
 What would you be doing if search engines didn’t exist?
 How would you get people to find your site?
 Aside from the obvious PPC or advertising answers, we need to look more organically.

 Directories??
 Have I lost my mind?
 No. Directories are actually a great natural way to give your site some web presence.
 High quality directories actually rank really well in Google too, so you’ll get some indirect search traffic, should you submit properly.

 Look at the big directories and the local directories.
-Then, if there is any, you can submit to some niche directories.
-In total there will only be a handful, but they will be worth 1 million ‘seo directories’ and of course, will be safe.
+Then, if there are any, you can submit to some niche directories.
+In total there will only be a handful, but they will be worth 1 million ‘SEO directories’ and of course, will be safe.

 - Handpick and manually submit to quality directories